 We are an externally managed, non-diversified closed-end management investment company that has elected to be treated as a business development company under the 1940 Act.
 Our investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity and equity-related investments.
-We invest principally in the equity securities of rapidly growing venture capital-backed emerging companies.
+We invest principally in the equity securities of what we believe to be rapidly growing venture capital-backed emerging companies.
 We acquire our investments through secondary marketplaces for private companies, negotiations with selling stockholders and direct investments with prospective portfolio companies.
 We may also invest on an opportunistic basis in select publicly-traded equity securities or certain non-U.S. companies that otherwise meet our investment criteria.
 Our investment activities are managed by GSV Asset Management, and GSV Capital Service Company provides the administrative services necessary for us to operate.

-Our investment philosophy is premised on a disciplined approach of identifying high-growth emerging companies across several key industry themes which may include, among others, social media, mobility, cloud computing, software-as-a-service, green technology and education technology.
+Our investment philosophy is premised on a disciplined approach of identifying high-growth emerging companies across several key industry themes which may include, among others, social mobile, cloud computing, and big data, internet commerce, green technology and education technology.
 Our investment adviser's investment decisions are based on a disciplined analysis of available information regarding each potential portfolio company's business operations, focusing on the company's growth potential, the quality of recurring revenues and cash flow and cost structures, as well as an understanding of key market fundamentals.
 Many of the companies that our investment adviser evaluates have financial backing from top tier venture capital funds or other financial or strategic sponsors.

 We seek to deploy capital primarily in the form of non-controlling equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a significant equity component.
-We anticipate that substantially all of the net proceeds of our follow-on offerings, which closed in February and May 2012, will be used for the above purposes within six to 12 months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions.
+We used substantially all of the net proceeds of our initial public offering and follow-on offerings for the above purposes.

 We seek to create a low-turnover portfolio that includes investments in companies representing a broad range of investment themes.
-As of September 30, 2012, we have completed investments in 44 companies for aggregate consideration of approximately \$224.1 million (exclusive of transaction fees and costs), or 80.6% of the net proceeds from our initial public offering and subsequent follow-on offerings.
-We expect that the total number of portfolio companies in which we are invested will increase as our equity capital base grows.
+As of March 31, 2013, we have invested aggregate consideration of approximately \$239.9 million (exclusive of transaction fees and costs), since inception, or 86.9% of the net proceeds from our initial public offering and subsequent follow-on offerings.